 There are several flat areas, interspersed in the climbing, where you will have brief reprieves from the uphill.

 A few steps north from the pensión and we were back on the Camino, on the Rúa Barrio, walking westward toward the center of town.
-After staying straight on at the traffic circle, walk by the town hall with the flags and turn left toward the church, shown below.
+After staying straight on at the traffic circle, walk by the town hall with the flags and turn left toward the church, shown below at about 350 meters from the start.

 If you coming from the municipal albergue in Laza, you will need to walk south and back to the center of town and to the same church shown below.